 Great Hotels on Chicago’s Magnificent Mile

-Serious shoppers will want to stay on The Magnificent Mile in one of the many luxury and offbeat boutique hotels on this strip.
+Serious shoppers will want to stay on The Magnificent Mile, in one of the many luxurious and offbeat boutique hotels on this strip.
 This area has a brisk pace, as it is the center of much of the action and is near the also-busy Oak Street Beach.

 Best Moderately-Priced Hotel on Chicago’s Magnificent Mile

 - Drake Hotel: The Drake was once a big deal in Chicago.
 It was “the spot” for weary and rich travelers who required elegance and formality.
 It still has a Great Gatsby feel with a huge lobby, a harper plucking strings, and a tearoom.
 It isn’t really our style, but this place is an OG, a true Chicago legend built in 1920 in an Italian Renaissance style, so we had to visit it, especially considering that the prices are now manageable for normal folks like us.
 We were surprised to get a room for $129, but it was in late January and our view was limited.
 You pay a premium for windows facing Lake Michigan, regardless of the time of year.

 Best Inexpensive Hotel on Chicago’s Magnificent Mile

 - Whitehall Hotel: Rumor is that the restaurant and lounge in the Whitehall Hotel were the first to serve alcohol after prohibition was abolished in 1932.
 I contend that they never stopped serving alcohol – under the table – and I dig that kind of joint.
 This sophisticated hotel is stylish and “cozy,” which isn’t necessarily a good thing for those looking for a big room, but at $90 for a spot on Chicago’s Magnificent Mile, accept the “coziness,” along with the friendly service and the great real estate.